trekhleb/machine-learning-experiments/README.md

 # Activate environment.
 source .virtualenvs/experiments/bin/activate
-# or for the Fish shell...
+# or if you use Fish shell...
 source .virtualenvs/experiments/bin/activate.fish
 ```